ptvirgo/mt_recipe_conflict_detector/README.rst

-Ginetest Craft Recipe Conflict Detector
+Minetest Craft Recipe Conflict Detector
 ----------------------------------------

 Minetest_ https://www.minetest.net/ mods sometimes define the same craft recipe for different items.
 If conflicting recipes are installed on the same